bramiozo/RexR/_hackathon2019/readme.md

 * physiological: blood testing, red blood cell, pulsation, oedeem etc.
 * ECG (electrocardiogram), starting in the ambulance with three electrodes to the hospital with twelve electrodes
 * CT (computer tomography), 3D scan of the heart using X-rays: expensive and increases risk of cancer, limited availability
-* NMRI or SPECT imaging, super expensive, very limited availability
+* NMRI or SPECT imaging: limited availability

 It can occur that a patient goes through all these diagnostics and turns out be clear of cardial problems, according to the cardiologist.
-We want to detect these non-cardial problems based on all the available data *prior* to the CT and the NMRI/SPECT imaging, and prior to NMRI/SPECT.
+We want to detect these non-cardial problems based on all the available data *prior* to the CT and the NMRI/SPECT imaging.

 Administrative: Every team member participating in the hackathon has to
 * sign a non-disclosure agreement
 * participate in a UMCU introduction session of three hours: there is one every first work day of the month

+Request from every participant:
+* indicate availability for December 3 and willingness/ability to join the introduction session, the next on will be in January
+* indicate availability between December 3 and December 12 to mine the radiology/cardiology reports, I expect 1/2 days of work (haha)
+* read up on the use of PySpark
+* send me a list of Python libraries we think we need for the hackathon as we don't have root access they will need to install it

 Architecturally:
 * Hadoop stack: MapR implementation
 * Python with Jupyter notebooks
 * Distributed computing using PySpark
+..links to tutorials..

 Data sets:
-* phenotypical: diagnostic history; past issues and treatments
+* clinical: diagnostic history; past issues and treatments
-* phenotypical: medication table; detailed list of medication, including ontology
+* clinical: medication table; detailed list of medication, including ontology
 * measurement: ECG; pre-processed quasi-timeseries data
-* measurement: cell dynamics; the output of a cell measurement device that uses lasers and spectography (unknown what the values mean, exactly)
+* measurement: cell dynamics; the output of a cell measurement device that uses lasers and spectography
 * measurement: blood measurements; blood values for minerals/white & red bloodcells, etc.
 * descriptive: radiology reports; concise report of radiologists describing outcome of CT/SPECT or NMRI.
 * descriptive: cardiology reports; summarising report of cardiologist, including a so-called anamnese,